Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/dns/change-nameservers-at-mydomain.md

 ## <a name="change-your-domains-nameserver-ns-records"></a>Cambiar los registros del servidor de nombres (o NS) de su dominio

-Para completar la configuración de su dominio con Microsoft, debe cambiar los registros NS de su dominio en su registrador de dominios para que apunten a los servidores de nombres principal y secundario de Microsoft.
-Esto configura a Microsoft para que actualice los registros DNS del dominio por usted.
+Para completar la configuración de su dominio con Microsoft, cambie los registros NS de su dominio en el registrador de dominios para que apunten a los servidores de nombres principales y secundarios de Microsoft.
+Esto configura Microsoft para que actualice automáticamente los registros DNS del dominio.
 Agregaremos todos los registros para que el correo electrónico, Skype Empresarial Online y su sitio web público funcionen con su dominio, y ya lo tendrá todo preparado.

 > [!CAUTION]
-> Al cambiar los registros NS de su dominio para que apunten a los servidores de nombres de Microsoft, se ven afectados todos los servicios que están actualmente asociados a su dominio.
+> Al cambiar los registros NS de su dominio para que apunten a los servidores de nombres de Microsoft, se verán afectados todos los servicios asociados actualmente a su dominio.
 Por ejemplo, todo el correo electrónico enviado a su dominio (como rob@ *your_domain.* com) empezará a llegar a Microsoft después de realizar este cambio.

 > [!IMPORTANT]
 > The following procedure will show you how to delete any other, unwanted nameservers from the list, and also how to add the correct nameservers if they are not already in the list. <br/> When you have completed the steps in this section, the only nameservers that should be listed are these four: